 2 ounces (ca. 50 gr.) dark chocolate (minimum 70%)

 - Start by pre-heating the oven to 180 degrees Celsius (350 Fahrenheit) and line a baking tray with parchment paper

 - Add the maple syrup and coconut oil to a small pot and gently heat

 - Meanwhile, in a small blender, ground the almonds into a flour and add to the coconut flakes and psyllium husk.
 Mix the dry ingredients well and thoroughly, this is important so that the psyllium husk is spread equally through the mixture

-- Add the melted maple syrup, coconut oil, orange juice and liquid vanilla to the dry ingredients and combine.
+- Add the melted maple syrup, coconut oil, and liquid vanilla to the dry ingredients and combine.
 Use an ice cream scoop to take the dough out and scoop about ½ a scoop onto the baking sheet for each macaroon.
 Put into the oven and bake for 15 minutes.
 Set aside and let cool completely

 - Heat the chocolate over a water bath.
 Coat the tip of a teaspoon and make motion-like waves with your hand in order to dribble the chocolate onto the macaroons.
 The process is not really fancy but the cookies will look like it ;).
 Let cool and ENJOY!